nherbaut/site/content/research/publications/netsoft2015.md

 +++
 date = "2015-01-15T17:22:29+01:00"
-draft = true
+draft = false
-title = "netsoft2015"
+title = "Migrating to a NFV-based Home Gateway, an Evolutionary Approach"

 +++

 # Paper #

-Here's a paper submited for [IEEE NetSoft 2015 conference](http://sites.ieee.org/netsoft/).
+I submited a paper for [IEEE NetSoft 2015 conference](http://sites.ieee.org/netsoft/).
+If it is accepted, [ieeexplore](http://ieeexplore.ieee.org) will be linked here

 # Source Code#